aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/manualdeploy/verify/_index.en.md

 ![CloudFormationHome](/images/screenshot-cfn-1.png)

 ### Test the app
 Click on the **sam-app** stack and then go to the **Outputs** tab.
 In this tab, you will see the API Gateway URL, the Lambda function ARN and the IAM Role ARN for the function.
-To test our application, **copy the API Gateway endpoint URL and pase it in a new browser window**.
+To test our application, **copy the API Gateway endpoint URL and pass it in a new browser window**.

 ![CloudFormationSamAppDev](/images/screenshot-cfn-2.png)